A procedure for computing the log canonical threshold of a binomial ideal: Log-resolution

 \item the total transform of the ideal $\mathfrak{a}\OO_{W'}=\OO_{W'}(-F)$ is an invertible sheaf associated to a normal crossing divisor $F$ in $W'$,

 \item and $\mathrm{Exc}(\Pi)\cup\mathrm{Supp}(F)$ is a simple normal crossing divisor, where $\mathrm{Exc}(\Pi)$ is the exceptional locus of $\Pi$. \end{itemize} \end{Definition}

 It is well known that if the field $k$ has characteristic zero, then log-resolution of ideals exists.
-In fact they are procedures to obtain the morphism $\Pi$ as a constructive sequence of blowing ups
+In fact there are procedures to obtain the morphism $\Pi$ as a constructive sequence of blowing ups

 See \cite{EncinasVillamayor2000}, \cite{BravoEncinasVillamayor2005} for details or \cite{Hauser2003} for an extended review.

 \begin{Definition} Let $t\geq 0$ be a real number.
 The multiplier ideal of $\mathfrak{a}\subset\OO_{W}$ with exponent $t$ is: